Building #

 a python module named config_structs.py which defines a Python class for each

-configuration struct file will be reflected in the generated python module
+config.h struct file will be reflected in the generated python module during

-during the next build, and will likely require updates to the API used in the
+the next build, and will likely require updates to the metaprogram and the

 Network constants #